NishantPrabhu/CS6910-Assignments/README.md

 # CS6910 Assignments
 Solutions to assignments of CS6910 Fundamentals of Deep Learning, Summer 2020

-Solutions to Assignments 2, 3 and 4 have been added.
+Solutions to Assignments 1, 2, 3 and 4 have been added.
 The content has been briefly described below.

+## Assignment 1

+A miniature neural network architecture has been implemented using NumPy and smaller helper packages.
+The architecture is capable of learning non-linear regression and classification tasks.

 ## Assignment 2